 The JetlineTM Series utilizes a programmable logic controller (PLC) to provide fault detection and troubleshooting logic.
 The operator functions and warnings offer a comprehensive view of impending and shutdown faults.
-The operator interface is through a function-button control panel.
+The operator interface is through a touch screen/keypad display panel.